Steve McClure (politician): 102nd General Assembly

 In January 2022, Illinois Department of Children and Family Services investigator Deidre Silas was stabbed to death while she was visiting a home in rural Sangamon County to check on the safety of children.
 At the time of her murder, DCFS investigators were not allowed to carry any defensive tools with them, including pepper spray.
 In 2017, DCFS investigator Pamela Knight was murdered by a man who pushed her to the ground and kicked her in the head while she was attempting to take a child into protective custody.
 In response to these murders, McClure filed legislation to allow DCFS frontline workers to carry pepper spray and establish a new self-defense training course that would include instruction on the proper use of pepper spray in emergency situations.
-The bill was signed into law by Governor J.B.
-Pritzker on May 27, 2022.
+The bill was signed into law by Governor J. B. Pritzker on May 27, 2022.
+Senator McClure took part in the course in the spring of 2023, which also included getting sprayed with pepper spray.